AnsImran/Python-Basics-Assignments/README.md

 The reversed right list is:  ['n', 'a', 'r', 'm', 'i', 's', 'n', 'a']

-Since, right and left lists are not equal, therefore, THIS IS NOT A PALINDROME
+Since, the left list and the reversed right list are not equal, therefore, THIS IS NOT A PALINDROME
 ```
 11. **[Diamond Shape Pattern Printing](https://github.com/AnsImran/PIAIC---AI-Assignments---Q1/blob/main/A3%20-%205%20Diamond%20Printer.ipynb)**
 This program inputs a number from a user and prints diamond shape pattern.